sarang-IITKgp/sarang-IITKgp.github.io/offered_projects_raw.md

 <img src="./files/general_research_goal.png" alt="Broad reseach goal" width="800" >

 The projects that I am offering lie on the above research spectrum.
-However, individual projects are generally not spread throughout the spectrum. <span style="color:green">The **predominant scope** of each project is a subset of the spectrum and is **indicated by a green bar for each project**.</span>
+However, individual projects are generally not spread throughout the spectrum. <span style="color:green">The **predominant scope** of each project is a subset of the spectrum and is **indicated by a green bar for each project**.</span> Ordering of the projects below is arbitrary.

+Apart from the following, if you have any other ideas in similar areas that you would like to work on, then I am always open for discussions.
+Just drop me an email.

 ----------------------------